Multi-Modal Scene Graph with Kolmogorov-Arnold Experts for Audio-Visual Question Answering: Experiments

 \subsection{Ablation Studies}

-\textbf{Multimodal Scene Graph and KAN-based MoE.} We conduct ablation experiments on our two core components— Temporal Integration with Gaussian KAN-based Experts and the Scene Graph Decoder—as shown in Table~\ref{tab: module_ablation}.
-After incorporating the Multi-Modal Scene Graph, the average accuracy improves by 1.13\% (77.56\% vs. 76.43\%).
-When KAN is introduced into the Temporal Integration module, the average accuracy further increases by 0.58\% (78.14\% vs. 77.56\%).
+\textbf{Multimodal Scene Graph and KAN-based MoE.} To validate the contribution of each designed component, we conduct ablation experiments on our two core components, \emph{i.e.}, the Temporal Integration with Gaussian KAN-based Experts and the Scene Graph Decoder, and report the results in Table~\ref{tab:ablation}.
+Starting from the baseline, incorporating the Multi-Modal Scene Graph alone improves the average accuracy by 1.13\% (77.56\% vs. 76.43\%), which confirms that the explicit structural cues provided by the scene graph are beneficial for audio-visual reasoning.
+On top of this, when the KAN-based experts are further introduced into the Temporal Integration module, the average accuracy increases by an additional 0.58\% (78.14\% vs. 77.56\%), demonstrating that the two components are complementary and that each brings a consistent and independent gain.

-\textbf{Selection of KAN Experts.} We investigate the impact of the number of KAN experts on the experimental results, as shown in Figure \ref{Fig:CKAN}.
-The model achieves its best performance when the quantity is set to 7.
-Furthermore, by comparing our method with QA-TIGER~\cite{2025tiger}, our approach consistently outperforms QA-TIGER~\cite{2025tiger}, demonstrating that KAN-based temporal integration is more effective than MLP-based temporal integration.
+\textbf{Selection of KAN Experts.} We further investigate how the number of KAN experts affects the final performance, and the corresponding results are shown in Figure \ref{Fig:CKAN}.
+Overall, the accuracy of the model improves gradually as the number of experts increases, which suggests that employing more experts helps to capture a richer set of visual and audio cues.
+Moreover, the rate of improvement is not uniform but tends to accelerate when more experts are used ({\it e.g.}, the fastest growth occurs when the number of experts increases from 6 to 7).
+In addition, across the entire range of settings, our method consistently outperforms QA-TIGER~\cite{2025tiger}, which further validates the superiority of the proposed KAN-based temporal integration over its MLP-based counterpart.

-\textbf{Selection of Relationship Triplets.} We examine the impact of the number of relationship triplet sets selected per frame ($top_{k}$).The result is shown in Figure \ref{Fig:Topk}.
-When topk is set to 8, the model achieves an accuracy of 77.69\%, surpassing the state-of-the-art QA-Tiger model.
-When $top_{k}$ is increased to $10$, the accuracy improves to 78.14\%, highlighting the advantages of the selection of the relationship triplet.
+\textbf{Selection of Relationship Triplets.} We examine how the number of relationship triplet sets selected per frame, denoted by $top_{k}$, influences the overall performance, and the corresponding results are reported in Figure \ref{Fig:Topk}.
+Even with a relatively small budget, the selection strategy already proves effective: when $top_{k}$ is set to 8, the model reaches an accuracy of 77.69\%, which already surpasses the state-of-the-art QA-Tiger model.
+As $top_{k}$ is further increased to $10$, the accuracy continues to improve and reaches 78.14\%.
+This trend clearly highlights the advantage of explicitly selecting the most relevant triplets for the subsequent reasoning.

+\textbf{Number of video segments.} We conduct an ablation study to analyze the effect of the number of video segments, using a subset of 500 sampled videos for efficiency.
+Specifically, we construct scene graphs by dividing each video into 5, 10, and 12 segments, respectively, and then evaluate the resulting annotations on the downstream task under identical settings.
+As shown in Table~\ref{tab:segment}, dividing each video into 10 segments yields the best overall performance, which suggests that this granularity offers a suitable trade-off between temporally disentangling distinct events and preserving sufficient contextual information within each segment.